14/10/18 - Big price reductions on all catarafts till further notice! First come, first serve till +/- 10 Cats have been sold. See here

 in the same boat type - even when boat design itself makes

 it suitable for extreme white water.
 We do not assume any liability

 for injuries that you may sustain as a result of your decisions.

 is dangerous, it requires not only good skills, but also careful

 planning and execution, with every possible safety measure

 and rescue equipment in place.
-Always wear your life jacket
+Always wear a PFD

-and helmet when using our catarafts in rapids.
+and a helmet when using catarafts in rapids.